vitalab/vitalab.github.io/deep-learning/_posts/2018-12-06-strike_with_a_pose.md

 ![](/deep-learning/images/strike_with_a_pose/vgd.png)

-To backpropagate gradients to scene parameters, they both used a differentiable 3D renderer<sup>[1](https://github.com/hiroharu-kato/neural_renderer)</sup> and calculated gradient analytically, which was possible due to their small number of parameters (6).
+To backpropagate gradients to scene parameters, they both used a differentiable 3D renderer ([github](https://github.com/hiroharu-kato/neural_renderer)) and calculated gradient analytically, which was possible due to their small number of parameters (6).
 They also used random search (RS) to find parameters.

 ![](/deep-learning/images/strike_with_a_pose/model.png)